wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     REMEMBER: Actions are also called "Operations" at different Scopes.

-15. See "Your role"?
-"Global Admin"
+15. See "Your role"? (avoid using "Global Admin")

 16. <a target="_blank" href="https://www.youtube.com/watch?v=10PbGbTUSAg&t=32m23s">VIDEO</a>:
     Click "+ Add" to create a new Tenant.